jamesbasa/heap/README.md

 # Heap

-This repo contains a custom Heap class that allows for "heapify" functionality——creating a heap out of a given array of elements.
+This repo contains a custom Heap class that allows for "heapify" functionality——creating a heap out of a given array of elements——and heap insert.

 ## How To Run